aadilmallick/my-notes-docusaurus/docs/ai-engineering/01-Anthropic-slop-mastery.md

 - **Specify the sections or structure you want.** Claude will organize its findings around the structure you provide.
 For example: "Compare venue options for a team offsite including: location and accessibility, meeting space and amenities, catering options, and pricing considerations."
 - **Include relevant constraints.** Budget ranges, timelines, geographic requirements, and other parameters help Claude focus its research on relevant options.
 - **Ask Claude to help refine your prompt.** If you're not sure how to frame your research question, you can even ask Claude to help you write a better Research prompt before enabling the feature.

+### Prompt engineering projects

+**Communication Projects:**

+- Create a compelling presentation on a topic you're knowledgeable about
+- Write a post or series of posts explaining a complex topic to a general audience
+- Develop a proposal or pitch for an idea you'd like to pursue
+- Create a personal or professional bio with supporting materials

+**Research Projects:**

+- Research and summarize the current state of an emerging technology or trend
+- Analyze a dataset to identify patterns and create recommendations
+- Compare multiple products, services, or approaches and create a recommendation
+- Investigate a historical event and present your findings in an engaging format

+**Creative Projects:**

+- Outline a short story with fully developed characters and plot
+- Design a simple website structure with content for key pages
+- Develop a concept for a product, service, or experience

+**Learning Projects:**

+- Create a structured learning plan for a skill you want to develop
+- Build a resource collection on a topic you're learning about
+- Develop a tutorial or guide for a process you understand well
+- Create a set of study materials for a topic you want to master

 ## AI fluency fundamentals